gtrant/eraser/README.txt

 ----------------------------------------------------------------
 NOTE: This version uses a new installer system.
-You MUST remove ALL EARLIER VERSIONS before installing this Beta.
-When installing an earlier stable build, UNINSTALL the Beta first.
+You MUST remove ALL VERSIONS EARLIER THAN 5.85 before installing this version.
 ----------------------------------------------------------------
 ----------------------------------------------------------------
-Eraser 5.85 Beta 3 (Oct 13th 2007)
+Eraser 5.86 re-release 1 (Dec 17th 2007)
 ----------------------------------------------------------------

 CONTENTS